Health Unit Coordinator

 Become a Surgical Technologist

-Surgical technologists are responsible for establishing and maintaining a sterile field for surgery or other procedures.
+Surgical technologists establish and maintain a sterile field for surgery or other procedures.
 Other duties include ensuring the proper tools for a procedure are available, maintaining inventory, and ordering surgical supplies.

 • Typical Education: Certification